DAMA-UPC/SCD/README.md

 ./scd -f ./networks/network.dat
 ```

-This will run the program, and the will output the communities found at "./communities.dat", which
+This will run the program, and will output the communities found at "./communities.dat", which contains
 a community per line, represented as a list of identifiers.

 Now, we summarize the options of the program: